betheden/hebrew-grammar/README.md

 * Evaluate (and adjust, if necessary) structural aspects of the morphological data scheme (see list below)

 **Items to evaluate:**
-* Add a "causal particle" classification?
-* Add a "conditional particle" classification?
-* Add a "discourse particle" classification?
-* Add a "compound conjunction" classification?
-* Add a "particle of existence" classification (יֵשׁ also Aram. איתי & copula)?
-* Add a "particle of non-existence" classification (אַיִן)?
-* Add a "construct particle" for Aramaic grammar (when דִּי joins two nouns in determined state)?
-* Add "directional aleph" suffix for UAG?
+* Add the following to morphological parsing scheme?  causal particle; conditional particle; discourse particle; compound conjunction; particle of existence; particle of non-existence
 * Separate "preposition with definite article" (Rd) into two distinct morphological items, "preposition" (R) + "definite article" (Td)?
-* Re-evaluate: should the category "determined state" be added into the parsing morphology?
-How much information concerning the meaning of the determined state should be included in the grammar?
+* Re-evaluate: should the category "determined state" be included in the grammar, or should this be called "definiteness" instead?
+There is potential for confusion with Aramaic here.
+In Hebrew, the "determined state" and "definite noun" are one and the same thing, but in Aramaic they are not.
+Perhaps we should use the term "definite noun" in UHG in order to avoid confusion with the "determined state" in the UAG.

 ### Third stage